Employers have a legal obligation to pay nonexempt employees for all hours worked.

 - Time records that are too uniform (e.g., around 8:00 a.m. to 5:00 p.m. every day indicating the employee isn’t recording the true in/out times

-Supervisors play a key role in avoiding off-the-clock work.
+Supervisors play a crucial role in avoiding off-the-clock work.

 - Make sure you understand your compensation-related policies and enforce them consistently.

-- Do not ask nonexempt employees to perform work before their shift begins or after it ends, unless you are going to compensate them for their time.
+- Do not ask nonexempt employees to perform work before their shift begins or ends unless you are going to compensate them for their time.

 - Require employees to get approval before working overtime or through meal breaks.

-- Walk around the facility daily and check time cards and workstations to be sure nonexempt employees are not working through meal periods or staying late.
+- Walk around the facility daily and check time cards and workstations to ensure nonexempt employees are not working through meal periods or staying late.

 - If habitual “offenders” are logging extra time out of habit, speak to them about adjusting their routines.